keboliu/SONiC/thermal-control-design.md

 If take Mellanox similar methodology to implement the common framework, the temperature and fan speed defined for the trip point in below Appendix chapter shall be specific to each vendor's device, so different vendors can adapt to the common framework.

-And the cooling device manipualte funtion can be disabled if the vendor have their own implementation.
+And the cooling device manipulate function can be disabled if the vendor have their own implementation.

 ## 4. CLI show command for temperature design